Organic sulfide

-In organic chemistry, an organic sulfide (British English sulphide) or thioether is an organosulfur functional group with the connectivity R\sS\sR' as shown on right.
+In organic chemistry, a sulfide (British English sulphide) or thioether is an organosulfur functional group with the connectivity R\sS\sR' as shown on right.
 Like many other sulfur-containing compounds, volatile sulfides have foul odors.
 A sulfide is similar to an ether except that it contains a sulfur atom in place of the oxygen.
 The grouping of oxygen and sulfur in the periodic table suggests that the chemical properties of ethers and sulfides are somewhat similar, though the extent to which this is true in practice varies depending on the application.

 Nomenclature

 Sulfides are sometimes called thioethers, especially in the old literature.
 The two organic substituents are indicated by the prefixes.
 (CH3)2S is called dimethylsulfide.
 Some sulfides are named by modifying the common name for the corresponding ether.
 For example, C6H5SCH3 is methyl phenyl sulfide, but is more commonly called thioanisole, since its structure is related to that for anisole, C6H5OCH3.

 The modern systematic nomenclature in chemistry for the trival name thioether is sulfane.